johanvos/openjfxorg/CONTRIBUTING.md

 4. Submit a pull request

     Push your local changes to your forked copy of the repository and [submit a pull request](https://help.github.com/articles/using-pull-requests).
 In the pull request, choose a title which sums up the changes that you have made, and in the body provide more details about what your changes do.
-The title *should include a JBS Bug ID*, which will make it easier for reviwers to cross-refrence your pull requests with JBS.
+The title *should include a JBS Bug ID*, which will make it easier for reveiwers to cross-refrence your pull requests with JBS.

 Then sit back and wait.
 There will probably be discussion about the pull request and, if any changes are needed, we would love to work with you to get your pull request merged into OpenJFX.